-Motivated by the results of Ribeiro et al. (2020) that show the BART (Lewis et al., 2020) and T5 (Raffel et al., 2020) pretrained language models consistently outperform recent specialized data-to-text models on various benchmarks, we study the effectiveness of these two models on our dataset.
+Motivated by the results of Ribeiro et al. (2021) that show the BART (Lewis et al., 2020) and T5 (Raffel et al., 2020) pretrained language models consistently outperform recent specialized data-to-text models on various benchmarks, we study the effectiveness of these two models on our dataset.
+For the BART baseline, we use the facebook/bart-large pre-trained model from HuggingFace's Transformers (Wolf et al., 2020) with 400M parameters.
+For the T5 model, we use the T5-base and T5-large models from HuggingFace's Transformers with 220M, and 770M parameters, respectively.
+All models are available at https://github.com/huggingface/transformers/tree/v2.10.